List of Reputable Hybrid Publishers for Nonfiction Books US

 Weigh the ins and outs and the pros and cons of hybrid publishing and determine what matters most to you.

-I was shocked by just how many (and how few) Amazon reviews some of the books had.
+In doing my research and finding the images for this article, I was shocked by just how many (and how few) Amazon reviews some of the books had.
 Some on this list have 7,000+.
 Others have fewer than 50.

 What makes a hybrid publisher reputable?
 How to find a reputable hybrid press?